roachsinai/vim-pyannotate/README.md

 >
 > If your current project is not in any git or subversion repository, just put an empty .root file in your project root.

+This plugin vim-pyannotate will create a `.pyannotate` folder under project root.

 ## Dependences

 [dropbox/pyannotate: Auto-generate PEP-484 annotations](https://github.com/dropbox/pyannotate)